 Luckily, saving on commission doesn’t have to mean sacrificing service.
 Our friends at Clever have pre-negotiated huge discounts with top-rated agents from nationwide brokerages like Keller Williams and Century 21.

 When you sell with a Clever partner agent, you’ll get the same experience you’d expect from a traditional realtor.
-But since Clever offers a flat $3,000 listing fee (or just 1% above $350,000), you’ll pay a LOT less.
+But since Clever offers a low 1.5% listing fee, you’ll save thousands in realtor fees!

 Help-U-Sell reviews: pros and cons

 Since Help-U-Sell is a franchise, fees, service quality, and overall value will vary — often considerably — between locations.

 Reading Help-U-Sell reviews for the office in your area is the best way to figure out if the company is a good fit for your situation.
 That said, Help-U-Sell’s general business model has some inherent benefits and risks you should weigh carefully.